Choose A Topic From The Quick Menu

 Athletes will receive six individual scores:

-Each division consists of 5 “rounds.”
+Each division consist of 6 scores.

 1. Muscularity